SkynetAppDev/skynetappdev.github.io/KT document for creating a custom WebService method.md

 ####Steps to register a custom WebService method:
 * Every WS method should be registered before its code is defined.
-The registration is defining a register array that has WS method name, its input parameters’ name and type array and its return value.
+The registration is defining a register array that has WS method name, its input parameters’ name and type array and its return value.<br />
-* The below given is a register array of a custom WS method named look_up_value.
+* The below given is a register array of a custom WS method named look_up_value.<br />

 **_Code:_**